Close Banner

 Frequently Asked Questions About Early Entry at Disneyland Resort

-Inside This Post Inside This Post
+Inside This Post

-Disneyland Early Entry - Entrance
+Frequently Asked Questions About Early Entry at Disneyland Resort - Entrance

 Overview of Disneyland Early Entry

-During their hotel stay (including arrival day), registered Disneyland hotel guests have the privilege of accessing either park 30 minutes before opening.
 All guests need a valid theme park ticket and theme park reservation to enter the park.
-Park hoppers need to select their starting park and can only hop to the other park after 1 p.m.
-Only select stores, restaurants and certain lands of Disneyland may be open during this hour.
+Park hoppers need to select their starting park and can only hop to the other park after 11 a.m.
 Guests need to show their hotel room key or proof of stay to get access to the park, including showing registration within the Disneyland app.

 For all of the years we've been Disney frog-natics, we've learned the best ways to get the most from these early entry hours.
 While things are slightly modified, we do have a few tricks in our froggy packs on how to avoid heavy crowds during these times.
-Since this perk is reserved for only hotel guests at this time and is dispersed across two parks instead of one (like in the past), we anticipate it not affecting others' experiences very much.

 Answering Your Frequently Asked Questions about Early Entry at Disneyland

-Got questions about this new benefit?
+Got questions about this benefit?
 We have answers!
 If you don't see your question answered in this section, be sure to drop us a comment so we can help!

 Who Can Use Early Entry?

-Guests who are checked in and currently staying at one of the three on-site Disneyland Resort hotels have the perk of early entry.
+Guests who are checked in and currently staying at one of the three on-site Disneyland Resort hotels have the perk of Early Entry.
 These hotels include:

 When Is Early Entry?